Ampersander/chatbot-ai/README.md

 - Launch Bot Framework Emulator
 - File -> Open Bot
 - Enter a Bot URL of `http://localhost:3978/api/messages`
+- Download ngrok
+- Config the path to ngrok in the Emulator Settings
+- Activate the option Bypass ngrok for local addresses and Run ngrok when the Emulator start up -localhost override = localhost

 ## Deploy the bot to Azure